-Mild steel and stainless steel are two major required materials when selecting the ideal material for construction, manufacturing, automobiles, and other such projects.
+Mild steel and stainless steel are two major materials that are required when selecting the ideal material for construction, manufacturing, automobiles, and other such projects.

 People might get confused about the difference between mild steel and stainless steel.
 But both possess distinct characteristics and have varied uses.